 Dutch B1 – how many hours?
 Method comes third

-In short, learning a language by yourself is the longest way of all to reach Dutch B1.
+However, learning a language all by yourself is the longest way of all to reach Dutch B1.
 Only when you are under 20 and at least 12 hours per day immersed in the new language, you may learn fast without guidance.

 Required hours to reach level Dutch B1 with Suitcase talen Delft method modules

-Suitcase talen went online and switched to the Delft method in September 2020.
+Suitcase talen switched from traditional courses on location to online classes with the Delft method in September 2020.
 The Delft method is based on e-learning with conversation classes.
 Especially in the beginning, communication is more important than correctness.
-Grammar is reduced to an indispensable minimum, and what has been learned with e-learning is practiced in online group conversations.
+Grammar rules are reduced to an indispensable minimum, and what has been learned with e-learning is practiced in online group conversations.

 Reaching level A2 with the Delft method, starting from 0, requires 27 class hours (online conversation).
 Study time at home with e-learning: 40×4=160.
-In total, 187 hours, 20 weeks.
-The end level, especially in speaking, is higher than the weak A2 of the traditional courses.
+In total, 187 hours during 20 weeks.
+Your Delft method A2 level, especially in speaking, is at a higher level than after a traditional course.

 Level A2- B1: class hours (online conversation): 27 hours.
-Study time at home with the e-learning: 40x 4=160.
-In total, 187 hours, 20 weeks.
-End level: B1 at a higher level than the weak B1 at the end of the traditional courses.
+Study time at home with the e-learning: 40x 6=240.
+In total, 267 hours during 20 weeks.
+After that, your Delft method B1 is higher than at the end of a traditional course, especially when it comes to speaking skills.

-Resuming: going from level 0 to level B1 with the Delft method requires 374 hours, 40 weeks.
+Resuming: going from level 0 to level B1 with the Delft method requires 454 hours and 40 weeks.
 After you have worked through all the Delft method B1 materials your end level is even higher than B1: you are on your way to level B2.

 Conclusion